yangye-huaizhou/secure-vhost/README.md

 As secure-vhost is implemented on the old version of the open source software.
 Someone may want to use it in latest version.
 But unfortunately, this demo is deeply coupled in the software code.
-We can only give a guide about how to modify the original files.
+We can only give a guide about how to modify the original files to implement the main function of secure-vhost.

 ```
 For DPDK: